How to PreparePOINT-OF-CARE ULTRASOUND CERTIFICATION ACADEMY

 - Safety and Bioeffects – 14%

 Please note that candidates are expected to be prepared for the POCUS Fundamentals assessment through the completion of training or educational programs concerning foundational point-of-care ultrasound knowledge.
+Applicants have 30 days, from date of purchase, to complete the certificate and will have unlimited access to the learning modules until the summative assessment is started.
+Please note, the summative assessment can only be attempted once.
+Please see our FAQs for details.

 Peer Evaluation Outline/Format